ionides/531w24/syllabus.md

 + Reference any web page you look at in connection with a homework or project, and to acknowledge any person you talk to in connection with a homework or project, including people in your own group or discussions in office hours.

-+ If you look at a web page while working on your homework solutions, or while checking your homework solutions, add the URL to your source section.
++ If you look at a web page while working on your homework solutions, or while checking your homework solutions, add the URL to your source section and reference it where appropriate in your solution.

-+ The grader will look for an explicit statement saying that the listed sources and only those sources were consulted.

 + Directly copied text must be in quotation marks.
 Directly copied equations must be explicitly referenced to the source.
 Adapted or paraphrased material take from a source should be referenced.